Behind the smoke and mirrors: demystifying misdirection

 As we delve into this world of artful deception, we’ll uncover the secrets hidden behind the smoke and mirrors.

-Welcome to the world of misdirection, where not everything is as it seems, and where the true magic often lies in what you don't see, rather than what you see.
+In the world of misdirection, not everything is as it seems, and the true magic often lies in what you don’t see, than what you see.

 The best illusionist and magician uses misdirection to arrest, direct, captivate, compel, and control the attention of spectators.